lightcopy/parquet-index/README.md

 ### Metastore
 Metastore keeps information about all indexed tables and can be created on local file system or HDFS (see available options below).
-Each created index includes different statistics (min/max/null) and, optionally, bloom filters on indexed columns.
+Each created index includes different statistics (min/max/null) and, optionally, column filters statistics (e.g. bloom filters) on indexed columns.

-### Filters
+### Supported predicates
-Index is enabled for scan when provided predicate contains one or several filters with indexed columns (if none, then normal scan is used, but with benefits of already resolved partitions and schema).
-Filter resolution happens after partition pruning (if available) and currently applies on column metadata level only (per file).
+Index is enabled for scan when provided predicate contains one or several filters with indexed columns; if no filters on indexed columns are provided, then normal scan is used, but with benefits of already resolved partitions and schema.
+Applying min/max statistics and column filter statistics (if available) happens after partition pruning.
+Statistics are kept per Parquet block metadata.
 Note that performance also depends on values distribution and predicate selectivity.
 Spark Parquet reader is used to read data.

 Most of the Spark SQL predicates are supported to use statistics and/or column filter (`EqualTo`, `In`, `GreaterThan`, `LessThan`, and others).
 Note that predicates work best for